a-z-listing/a-z-listing/readme.txt

 = Helper functions =

-In 0.8.0 we added taxonomy-terms listings to the plugin.
+The plugin supports displaying taxonomy terms as though each term were a post.
 This means that the WordPress functions related to posts such as `the_title()` and `the_permalink()` are unreliable.
 We have therefore added helper functions which will return or print the correct output for the item.

 *NOTE: These functions have changed name and method of access in 1.0.0.
 We have dropped the _a_z_ moniker in the function name and within the template file they are accessed via the `$a_z_listing` object.* The previous function names are still accessible, but are largely deprecated.